 Calcium and magnesium are both essential elements.
 Calcium is a substantial component of bones and teeth.
-In addition, it plays a role in neuromuscular excitability, the proper function of the conducting myocardial system, heart and muscle contractility, intracellular information transmission and the coagulability of blood.
-Magnesium plays an important role as a cofactor and activator of more than 300 enzymatic reactions including glycolysis, ATP metabolism, transport of elements such as sodium, potassium, and calcium through membranes, synthesis of proteins and nucleic acids, neuromuscular excitability and muscle contraction.
+In addition, it plays a role in neuromuscular excitability, the proper function of the conducting myocardial system, heart and muscle contractility, intracellular information transmission, and blood coagulability.
+Magnesium plays a vital role as a cofactor and activator of more than 300 enzymatic reactions, including glycolysis, ATP metabolism, transport of elements such as sodium, potassium, and calcium through membranes, synthesis of proteins and nucleic acids, neuromuscular excitability and muscle contraction.

-Although drinking water is not the major source of our calcium and magnesium intake, the health significance of supplemental intake of these elements from drinking water may outweigh its nutritional contribution expressed as the proportion of the total daily intake of these elements.
-Even in industrialized countries, diets not deficient in terms of the quantity of calcium and magnesium, may not be able to fully compensate for the absence of calcium and, in particular, magnesium, in drinking water.
+Although drinking water is not the primary source of our calcium and magnesium intake, the health significance of supplemental intake of these elements from drinking water may outweigh its nutritional contribution expressed as the proportion of the total daily intake of these elements.
+Even in industrialized countries, diets not deficient in the quantity of calcium and magnesium may not fully compensate for the absence of calcium and, in particular, magnesium in drinking water.

-Although drinking water, with some rare exceptions, is not the major source of essential elements for humans, its contribution may be important for several reasons.
-The modern diet of many people may not be an adequate source of minerals and microelements.
+Although drinking water, again, with some rare exceptions, is not the primary source of essential elements for humans, its contribution may be necessary for several reasons.
+First, the modern diet of many people may not be a good source of minerals and microelements.
 In the case of borderline deficiency of a given element, even the relatively low intake of the element with drinking water may play a relevant protective role.
-This is because the elements are usually present in water as free ions and therefore, are more readily absorbed from water compared to food where they are mostly bound to other substances.
+This is because the elements are usually present in water as free ions and, therefore, are more readily absorbed from water than food, which is mostly bound to other substances.

-Since the early 1960's, epidemiological studies in many countries all over the world have reported that water low in calcium and magnesium is associated with increased morbidity and mortality from cardiovascular disease.
+Since the early 1960s, epidemiological studies in many countries worldwide have reported that water low in calcium and magnesium is associated with increased morbidity and mortality from cardiovascular disease.

-Recent epidemiological studies suggest that reverse osmosis water may be a risk factor for hypertension and coronary heart disease, gastric and duodenal ulcers, chronic gastritis, goitre, pregnancy complications and several complications in newborns and infants, including jaundice, anemia, fractures and growth disorders.
+Recent epidemiological studies suggest that reverse osmosis water may be a risk factor for hypertension and coronary heart disease, gastric and duodenal ulcers, chronic gastritis, goiter, pregnancy complications, and several complications in newborns and infants, including jaundice, anemia, fractures and growth disorders.

-When used for cooking, reverse osmosis water was found to cause substantial losses of all essential elements from food (vegetables, meat, cereals).
+When used for cooking, reverse osmosis water causes substantial losses of all essential elements from food (vegetables, meat, cereals).
 Such losses may reach up to 60% for magnesium and calcium or even more for some other micro-elements (e.g., copper 66%, manganese 70%, cobalt 86%).
 In contrast, when mineralized water is used for cooking, the loss of these elements is much lower, and in some cases, an even higher calcium content was reported in food as a result of cooking.

 The current diet of many persons usually does not provide all necessary elements in sufficient quantities, and therefore, any factor that results in the loss of essential elements and nutrients during the processing and preparation of food could be detrimental for them.